Feast of Weeks – Shavuot

 “And he [Yeshua] told them yet another parable.
 “The Kingdom of Heaven is like chametz that a woman took and mixed with a bushel of flour, then waited until the whole batch of dough rose” (Matthew 13:33).

 Chametz or ‘soured dough’ was used for raising bread without yeast.
-It was always symbolic of the leavened, puffed up teachings of Israel’s leaders, yet Yeshua uses ‘soured dough’ to describe the Kingdom of Heaven in his parable.
-Chametz is the ingredient the woman takes and mixes with her flour to make the dough rise.
-When the leavened dough rose to its fullest extent, the woman had enough dough from a single bushel of flour for a feast of leavened bread.
+It symbolized the leavened, puffed up teachings of Israel’s leaders, yet Yeshua uses ‘soured dough’ to describe the Kingdom of Heaven in his parable.
+Chametz is the ingredient that the woman takes and mixes with her flour to make the dough rise.
+When the leavened dough rises to its fullest extent, the woman had enough dough from a single bushel of flour for a feast of leavened bread.

 The commandment for Shavuot included a grain offering along with two loaves of leavened bread made from finely ground flour.
 The two leavened loaves were waved before Adonai by the high priest.
 For millennia, as the two loaves were waved, the people hoped in the coming Messiah promised by the two witnesses of the Torah and the Prophets.

 Ten days after Yeshua’s ascension, the ‘holy breath’ of Ehyeh Asher Ehyeh had been worked into a small lump of dough –– 70 disciples.
 From their testimony, the Jews who heard the message and were “cut to the heart.”
-Through the power of the Ruach haKodesh, their hearts were transformed and they became empowered witnesses of repentance, forgiveness, and redemption.
-They would take the good news of Yeshua back to their own countries in their own languages.
-They would become the first missionaries to proclaim salvation to the Jew first (Romans 1:16).
+Through the power of the Ruach haKodesh, their hearts were transformed from stone to flesh and they became empowered witnesses of repentance, forgiveness, and redemption.
+They good news of Yeshua would leave Jerusalem and go to many other countries in their own languages.
+These first circumcised of heart Jewish followers of Messiah Yeshua would become the first missionaries to proclaim salvation to the Jew first (Romans 1:16).

-Within a few years, the power of God’s ‘holy breath’ would come upon the gentiles, change their hearts, and they would become part of God’s Kingdom along with Israel.
+Within a few years, the power of God’s ‘holy breath’ would come upon the gentiles of the nations, change their hearts, and they would become part of God’s Kingdom along with Israel.
 As the two leavened loaves of bread were being waved by the high priest in the Temple, the Body of Messiah was born.
-God’s ‘holy wind’ had been poured into a small lump of dough and, like the woman’s leaven, would continue to grow and spread from them to the nations of the world until the Kingdom of God would be established by another witness of two: Jew and gentile, one in Messiah, proclaiming the good news of Yeshua (Galatians 3:28).
+God’s ‘holy wind’ had been poured into a small lump of dough and, like the woman’s leaven, would continue to grow and spread from the Jews to the nations of the world until the Kingdom of God would be established by a more powerful witness of two: Jew and gentile, one people in Messiah, proclaiming the good news of Yeshua (Galatians 3:28).